pzrsa/parsam.io/posts/journey.md

 ![](/welcome-google.jpeg)

-I went through the usual onboarding stuff, then met my first ever manager and team.
-I joined the [Play Console](https://developer.android.com/distribute/console) team, responsible for handling the core services, with my case being sending messages to users.
+I went through the usual onboarding stuff.
+I then met my first ever manager and joined the [Play Console](https://developer.android.com/distribute/console) team.
+Our team was responsible for handling the core services, with my case being sending messages to users.

 Everyone in my team gave me the necessary mentoring to do things at Google scale.
 There was also so much tooling involved that it takes months just to feel comfortable.
 They say 6 months is the time it usually takes before you actually get into the rhythm.
 My mentor, who worked at the company for 20+ years, was an absolute legend so I learned so much from him.